-'To deliver an integrated land transport system that supports the region's people and prosperity in a way that is economically, environmentally and socially sustainable'.
+'To deliver, through significant achievements in each period, an integrated land transport system that supports the region's people and prosperity in a way that is economically, environmentally and socially sustainable'.

 The following detailed aspirations support this vision and give a clear picture of what the region wants for its transport network in the long term and provide some specific context for shorter term decision making.